Apex and Bionic: Career

-Growing up in Benin and its environment has been cited as one of their biggest influence since they started singing because it has prevented them from joining bad gangs in the society and most importantly it carved a different niche in the music industry.
+Growing up in Benin and its environs has been cited as one of their biggest influence since they started singing because it has prevented them from joining bad gangs in the society and most importantly it carved a different niche in the music industry.

 In 2015, they released another single called Oshere.
 The following year 2016, saw the twins release their first album titled Nothing to Something, a ten track album.
 AB collaborated with Uhuru and Dj Maphorisa to make the song Get Down, one of the tracks listed on the album.

 In May 2019, Apex and Bionic released a music video for their song Hold Up.
 In June 2019, AB and Tuface released a song For Your Matter which was dropped on the Apple iTunes music platform.